Travel Money Guide: Ireland

 All travel cards let you load euros and pounds, the currencies of Ireland and Northern Ireland.
 Pounds are also used throughout the rest of neighbouring Great Britain, most trips to Ireland also involve trip to the United Kingdom.

-Travel cards let you spend without paying extra for currency conversion; however, you’ll pay back and front end fees (reload fees/ATM fees) to use the card and an inflated travel card exchange rate margin.
-You’re also responsible for maintaining your travel card balance, it can take up to 5 or 6 days if you’re trying to reload your travel card over a weekend or Australian bank holiday.
+Travel cards let you spend without paying extra for currency conversion; however, you'll pay back and front end fees (reload fees/ATM fees) to use the card and an inflated travel card exchange rate margin.
+You're also responsible for maintaining your travel card balance, which can take up to 5 or 6 days if you're trying to reload your travel card over a weekend or Australian bank holiday.

 Travelling with an Australian credit cards

 Credit cards are handy for big ticket purchases like travel bookings and souvenirs.
 Credit cards give you a month and a half to pay back what you've spent before interest is charged on purchases (if you pay back your entire balance by your statement due date).
 Some credit cards also provide complimentary international travel insurance when you buy your airfare with your card.